 Flutter Chrome OS lint analysis

 The Flutter team is adding Chrome OS specific Lint Analysis checks that are available to make sure that the app that you’re building is going to work well on Chrome OS.
 It looks for things like required hardware in your Android Manifest that aren’t available on Chrome OS devices, permissions that imply requests for unsupported hardware, as well as other properties or code that would bring a lesser experience on these devices.

-To activate these, you need to create a new analysis_options.yaml file to include these options.
+To activate these, you need to create a new analysis_options.yaml file in your project folder to include these options.
 (If you have an existing analysis_options.yaml file, you can update it)

 include: package:flutter/analysis_options_user.yaml analyzer: optional-checks: chrome-os-manifest-checks